US Open 2016: Kerber wins title

 "I found out that I could play my best tennis on the biggest stages against the top players," said Pliskova.

+Kerber trailed 0-30, got to 30-30, then executed a high-risk forehand down the line.
+She celebrated, sensing it was a momentum changer.

+Unfortunately for Pliskova -- always outwardly calm on court -- she couldn't handle the pressure of serving to stay in the contest.

 The men's final will be decided Sunday, when world No. 1 Novak Djokovic plays No. 3 Stan Wawrinka.
+It promises to be dramatic, too, since four of their past five duels at majors have gone five sets.